-If the employee meets all conditions, they would be entitled to unpaid pregnancy leave of 17 weeks and unpaid parental leave of 37 weeks for a maximum combined total not exceeding 52 weeks.
+If the employee meets all conditions, they would be entitled to unpaid pregnancy leave of 17 weeks and unpaid parental leave of up to 61 weeks for a maximum combined total not exceeding 78 weeks.

 Does an employee get paid while they are on pregnancy and/or parental leave?

 Should an employee be able to return to the same job after pregnancy and/or parental leave?

 Upon completion of the pregnancy and/or parental leave, the employer must reinstate the employee.
-The employee is entitled to receive the same, or a comparable position at the same wage, benefits and seniority including any increases the employee would have received if the leave had not been taken.
+The employee is entitled to receive the same position (or a comparable position at the same wage), benefits and seniority including any increases the employee would have received if the leave had not been taken.

-Reference: Section 34 of the Employment Standards Act.
+Reference: Section 35 of the Employment Standards Act

 Is an employee entitled to be paid for sick leave?